Caoimhinv/Machine-Learning-Statistics-Assignment/README.md

 <br>

 ### contents of repositry
-This repositry contains the 2 jupyter notebooks:
+This repositry contains the following:
 - scikit-learn.ipynb
 - scipy-stats.ipynb
+- README.md - this file
-It also contains this README.md, a requirements.txt file listing all of the required python packages, plus a .gitignore file.
+- requirements.txt file containing a list of all of the required python packages
+- Data - folder containing data files used in the assignment
+- Images - folder containing images used in the assignment

 <br>